 The Hedda Andersson college adds a new chapter to Lund’s long history as a city of learning.
-It will become one of Sweden’s largest colleges and is based on social sustainability with focus on actuating the students and enriching the surrounding city.
+It will become one of Sweden’s largest colleges and is based a focus on actuating the students and enriching the surrounding city.

 Opens up towards the city